jxmmy7777/safe-sim/README.md

 Accordingly, any use of this repository must also comply with the terms of the NVIDIA Source Code License - NC, including the non-commercial use restriction.

 By using this repository, you agree to follow **both** the NVIDIA Source Code License - NC and the CC BY-NC 4.0 License.

+## Citation
+If you find SAFE-SIM useful, please consider giving us a star; and citing our paper with the following BibTeX entry.
 ```BibTeX
 @inproceedings{chang2024safesimsafetycriticalclosedlooptraffic,
   author    = {Wei-Jer Chang and Francesco Pittaluga and Masayoshi Tomizuka and Wei Zhan and Manmohan Chandraker},